freedomzx/KoroneBot/README.md

 The game will proceed until the man is dead or the word is found.
 You have 7 lives!

+## !scrabblescore

+To use this command, send: "!scrabblescore <single word>".

+The bot will then send a get request to Wordnik API and retrieve the word's scrabble score.

 ## !wordoftheday

 To use this command, send "!wordoftheday".